 Located in the Boldu Forest just outside Bucharest is a body of water known as the Witches’ Pond.
 Several supernatural stories surround its allegedly cursed waters, including it being the site where women go to bathe in an attempt to encourage a miscarriage.

 The Witches’ Pond is a popular place amongst Romanian witches who practice rituals by harnessing the energy and power contained within the water.
 It’s also rumoured to be the spot where Vlad the Impaler finally met his end by beheading.
 There are even reported sightings of Vlad’s spirit roaming through the forest surrounding the pond.

 Rasnov Fortress (Rasnov Citadel)

 Sitting atop a hill in Rasnov is the beautiful Rasnov Fortress, full of history and legends.
 The citadel was unlike others in Romania, as it was used to protect the entire village from attacks.

-Known as the “Fortress of Fear”, Rasnov Fortress is rumoured to be the place where Turkish prisoners were forced to dig a well through solid rock with the promise of freedom (seems to be a theme in Romania).
+Known as the “Fortress of Fear”, Rasnov Fortress is rumoured to be the place where Turkish prisoners were forced to dig a well through solid rock with the promise of freedom (which seems to be a theme in Romania).
 Of course, they were betrayed and immediately killed once the well was completed.

 Book your tour to Rasnov Fortress here (As well as to Sighișoara & Bran Castle).
 2 Day Tour.

 Corvin Castle (Hunyadi Castle)

 Corvin Castle, also known as Hunyadi Castle, is one of the largest citadels in Europe.
 During its heyday, the castle was used for defence, as well as a prison, which was rumoured to have held the infamous Vlad the Impaler captive.
 There’s another, darker rumour about Corvin Castle’s prison that claims it once contained a bear pit into which prisoners were thrown when they were deemed no longer useful.